mdragt/LearnAnalytics-DoingMachineLearningwithAzureMLStudio/instructor_resources/Doing Machine Learning with Azure ML (3-day course).md

 --------------------------------------------------------------------------------

 5. Right-click on <button>Score Model</button> and choose "Scored dataset" and "Visualize".
 6. The predictions are shown in a column called `Scored Labels`.
-Each prediction is associated with a probabilty in the column `Scored Probabilties`.
+Each prediction is associated with a probability in the column `Scored Probabilities`.
 Find a row where a misclassification occured and see if you can guess why.
 7. Right-click on <button>Evaluate Model</button> and choose "Evaluation results" and "Visualize".
 Report the accuracy and the AUC for this model.
 8. What do the false negatives and false positives represent?